Excelsior-Technologies-Community/PHP_Laravel12_Create_Custom_Route_File/README.md

 Project Name: laravel12-custom-route-demo
 Laravel Version: 12.x

-🚀 Project Aim (Simple Explanation)
+🚀 Project Aim

-This project will help you learn:
+This project helps you learn:

-How to create a custom route file instead of using the default web.php
+How to create a custom route file instead of using web.php

-How to register that custom route file in Laravel 12
+How to register the custom route file in Laravel 12

 How to connect routes → controller → view

-How to design beautiful UI with modern effects
+How to design modern UI

 How Laravel route loading works internally